Good Times: Broadcast and syndication

 Cable network TV One aired reruns of the show since its launch on January 19, 2004.
 Good Times had also aired at various times on TV Land and on the Canadian specialty cable channel DejaView.
 Minisodes of the show are available for free on Crackle.
-Additionally, digital multicast network Antenna TV also aired episodes of the show until January 1, 2018, when GetTV, operated by Sony (which distributes the show), began airing the program.
+Additionally, digital multicast network Antenna TV also aired episodes of the show until January 1, 2018, when GetTV, operated by Sony (which distributes the show), began airing the program until it was removed on December 27, 2025.
 Good Times airs on GetTV with a TV-PG rating.

 Most episodes run on TV One with a TV-G rating, with the lone exception being the season three episode "J.J. in Trouble," in which J.J. fears he may have contracted an STD.
 That episode airs with a TV-14 rating, as well as the "parental guidance is suggested" slide that preceded the episode when it was originally broadcast on CBS.
 In the past, it aired on TV Land with a TV-PG rating.

-As of March 27, 2023, episodes have been airing nightly on the Catchy Comedy (formerly Decades) digital retro TV network.
-It currently airs weeknights at 6:00pm EST.
+From March 27, 2023, to December 26, 2025, episodes aired nightly on the Catchy Comedy (formerly Decades) digital retro TV network.

 British adaptation

-In 1976, a British adaptation of the show under the name The Fosters aired on ITV from April 9, 1976 until July 9, 1977.
+In 1976, a British adaptation of the show under the name The Fosters aired on ITV from April 9, 1976, until July 9, 1977.
 It was known for being the first sitcom that was written both for and to have an all black cast and starred a young Lenny Henry and Norman Beaton who would 13 years later go on to gain fame in the 1989 sitcom Desmond's.